 2. The number plate includes the incorrect flag

-Only the following flags are allowed on number plates in the UK: EU, Union Jack, The St George Cross, The Scottish Saltire, and The Red Dragon of Wales.
+Only the following flags are allowed on number plates in the UK: GB, Union Jack, The St George Cross, The Scottish Saltire, and The Red Dragon of Wales.
 Logos and images such as Betty Boop, The Playboy Bunny and even BMW and Mercedes Benz are all trademarked images that cannot be used on number plates either.
 They are sometimes used on showplates where the car is in a show but are strictly illegal on the road.

 3. The incorrect number plate colour has been used